Don Lindner

 Donald Lindner (16 February 1935 – 31 December 2008) was an Australian rules footballer who played with North Adelaide in the South Australian National Football League (SANFL).
 He is the centre half-forward in North Adelaide's official Team of the Century and Hall of Fame, and in 2002 was inducted into the SANFL Hall of Fame.

-Lindner was renowned for his high marking and by the time he retired in 1970 had played 280 games, kicking 267 goals for North Adelaide.
-This games total remained a club record until broken by Mike Redden in Round 9 of 1991, while Lindner also played 10 pre-season/night series matches.
+Lindner was renowned for his high marking and by the time he retired in 1970 had played 280 premiership games, kicking 267 goals for North Adelaide: this games total remained a club record until it was broken by Mike Redden in Round 12 of 1991.
+Lindner also played nine night series matches, kicking six goals.

 His greatest achievement was winning the 1967 Magarey Medal, originally losing on a countback, but was awarded it retrospectively when the league decided to give the award to those who had lost on countback in previous years.
 He had played that season in both defence and in the ruck and was also North Adelaide's best and fairest winner for the third time, having previously won the award in 1958 and 1962.

-Other honours during his career include topping North Adelaide's goal kicking in 1955 with 36 goals, being a member of their 1960 premiership side, and representing South Australia 16 times at interstate football.
+Other honours during his career include topping North Adelaide's goal kicking in 1955 with 36 goals, being a member of their 1960 premiership side, and representing South Australia 16 times at interstate football, for a total of 305 senior career games.
 His best performance in South Australian colours came in the 1961 Brisbane Carnival where he was selected in the All-Australian side.
-He polled Tassie Medal votes in both matches he played in the Carnival.
-He also played a pivotal role in South Australia's famous win against Victoria in 1963, having come off the Reserves bench early in the game and scoring three goals and setting up Lindsay Head for the winning goals.
+He polled Tassie Medal votes in both matches he played in the Carnival, and also played a pivotal role in South Australia's famous win against Victoria in 1963, having come off the Reserves bench early in the game to score three goals, also setting up Lindsay Head for the winning goal.

 He captained and coached North Adelaide from 1963 to 1966, leading them to the Grand Final in his first year in charge.
-In 1967 he relinquished the coaching role to Geof Motley but remained captain until 1969.
+In 1967 he relinquished the coaching role to Geof Motley, but remained captain until 1969.

 Don Lindner died celebrating New Year's Eve 2008 at the Hampstead Hotel in Collinswood.

-He is a member of the SANFL Hall of Fame, but like his first captain, Ian McKay, he is not a member of the AFL Hall of Fame.
+He is a member of the SANFL Hall of Fame, but like his first captain, Ian McKay, he is not a member of the Australian Football Hall of Fame.